Michael Jolley: Coaching career

 Jolley's first coaching position was at Crystal Palace Academy, commencing in 2004, spending three years at Palace, during which time the academy produced players such as Victor Moses and John Bostock.
 In 2007 Jolley left to take up a position with the academy of Nottingham Forest.
 After just over one year with Forest, Jolley was appointed high-performance football coach in August 2008 at Stirling University Football Club.
 Jolley coached and recruited players to the University's football scholarship programme.
 Stirling also won the Queen's Park Shield in Jolley's first season.
 Jolley also joined Falkirk as an academy coach.
 Jolley was also appointed head coach of the Scotland Universities Team in 2008–09.
 Jolley gained a Postgraduate Diploma PGDip/MSc in Sports Coaching during his time at the University of Stirling.
 Jolley left his roles at Stirling and Falkirk in 2009.

 In 2011 Jolley was one of 16 coaches to participate in the inaugural FA Elite Coaches Award.
 He then had a brief role as first team coach at Lincoln City of the Conference Premier in 2012.
 In November 2012, he joined League One side Crewe Alexandra as an Academy coach; his under-16s team included future Crewe professionals Charlie Kirk, Harry Pickering and Callum Ainley.
 In July 2013 Michael Jolley was one of 16 coaches to complete the FA Elite Coaches Award.

 Jolley was appointed senior professional development coach of the Burnley under-23 team on 7 July 2014.
 Burnley would spend two of the next three seasons in the Premier League (see List of Burnley F.C. seasons).
-His development squad won the Final Third Development League Cup final with a 2–1 victory over Stoke City U23's in the 2015–16 season.
+His development squad won the Final Third Development League Cup final with a 2–1 victory over Stoke City U23s in the 2015–16 season.
 Jolley spent three years in the role, during which time he played a role in the development of Cameron Dummigan, Tom Anderson, Luke Conlan, Luke Hendrie, Ntumba Massanka, Josh Ginnelly, Dan Agyei, Alex Whitmore, and Aiden O'Neill.
 In 2015, Jolley gained the League Managers Association Diploma in Football Management, which covered influencing and negotiation, mental toughness and resilience, football finance, diversity, equality and inclusion, sport science and performance analytics and focused on leadership, personal development and wellbeing.
 In 2016, Jolley gained his UEFA Pro Licence, from the English Football Association.